aFunnyStrange/scrapy_cffi/docs/usage/0-settings.md

 ### 2.5.5 DONT_FILTER
 - **Type**: Optional[bool]
 - **Default**: False
-- **Description**: Global deduplication flag.
-If set to True, all requests will skip deduplication, overriding individual request settings.
+- **Description**: Deduplication flag.
+    - When set in **global settings**, it defines the default behavior for all requests.
+    - However, an option set on an **individual request** takes higher priority and will override the global configuration.

 ---